Pass the wine while you’re at it Hun!

 So Charming and I agreed that we would rather keep an eye on their use, and coach them with it, than attempt to restrict something that they will inevitably use to benefit their social and working lives in the future.

-Social media for StepMums is absolutely bonkers though isn’t it?
+Social Media for StepMums is absolutely bonkers though isn’t it?

-Clearly she was doing a bit of online stalking, probably after a heavy night when the temptation is just a bit too much.
+In the early days we suspected his ExWife might be doing a bit of online stalking, probably after a heavy night when the temptation is just a bit too much.
 Let’s face it, we’ve all done it haven’t we!

-LET THEM ALL SEE HOW HAPPY WE ARE!
+LET THEM SEE HOW HAPPY WE ARE!